6d6b68/OpenVPN-install/README.md

 ![](https://lut.im/IzjFrfhM18/DY8KD91W0uMhEgLp.png)
 ![](https://lut.im/eODTn8Sa9y/euCqh0wzXwlz3UNs.png)

+This forked version embeds the certrificates in OVPN files and allowing maximum compatibility.

 ## Usage

 **You have to enable the TUN module otherwise OpenVPN won't work.** Ask your host if you don't know how to do it.
 If the TUN module is not enabled, the script will warn you and exit.